Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Kiribati with the Australian dollar.

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.

-By following these tips and managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Kiribati.
+We have put together some key points to help managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Kiribati.

 The cost of living in Kiribati is quite high. staple foods such as rice, flour, and tinned fish are expensive, and most families cannot afford to eat meat or fresh vegetables on a regular basis.
 Gasoline and diesel are also very expensive, as the country does not have its own refinery.
 Housing costs are also high, as most houses are made of wood and thatched roofs, which are expensive to build and maintain.